This post may contain affiliate links, please see the privacy policy for details.

 Prep the corn: Remove and discard the silks but leave the husks on the corn.

-Make the creamy, spicy seasoning: Mix butter, lime juice, garlic, salt, oregano, and chilli-lime seasoning.
+Make the creamy, spicy seasoning: Mix butter, lime juice, garlic, salt, oregano, and chili-lime seasoning.

 Apply the seasoning to the corn: Brush the butter mixture over the corn kernels, then close the husks back up again, wrapping with twine or kitchen string to seal.